DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl.md

 ```

-The ACL library is integrated with the ApiPlatform framework through it's event system and will properly omit any protected data from read or write access based on the granted permissions.
+The ACL library is integrated with the ApiPlatform framework through it's event system and will properly guard entities from read or write access based on the granted permissions.

-Sending an HTTP GET request to `/services` will return a `403 FORBIDDEN`.
+Sending an HTTP GET request to `/services` will now return a `403 FORBIDDEN`.

 Sending an HTTP POST request to `/services` with body: